-It is sometimes useful to make a copy of a Grist document.
+It is sometimes useful to make a copy, or clone, of a Grist document.
 A few scenarios are described below.
 In all cases, you would start with the “Share” menu available from the top bar of an open document:

 Trying Out Changes#